TNET-SNU/mmTLS/README.md

 <img style="width:800px;" src="https://github.com/TNET-SNU/mmTLS/assets/53930924/b6a6ccdd-f3d8-4de2-9f8d-5670dbf6cfab" />

+To execute GUI chromium, X window server should be installed on your local machine.
+Please make sure your terminal can open a GUI application via X window.

 ## Default Chromium (for split-TLS and E2E-TLS)

 This evaluation needs chromium GUI application and the extension program.